All Episodes

 No, it's not the poor.

-The poor are working in the hotels, the poor are working in the rest of the quote-unquote poor, the poor are working at the ski resorts, where peep the rich are not going because the economy is cutting into their disposable income and they think that they're got tax increases coming.
+The poor are working at the ski resorts where the rich are not going because the economy is cutting into their disposable income and they think that they've got tax increases coming.

 Colorado's steamboat ski and resort, for example, more than three hours by car from Denver, because of that, most visitors fly in.

-They stay several days, while smaller resorts closer to big cities have an easier time, surviving a poor economy.
+They stay several days, while smaller resorts closer to big cities have an easier time surviving a poor economy.

 Lodging, lessons, and other extras, such as traveling a long way to get to a ski mountain.

-Every time you hear Obama or some Democrat talking about raising taxes on the rich to help the little guy, it's the little guy that gets shafted, and this ski resort story is a classic example.
+Every time you hear Obama or some Democrat talking about raising taxes on the rich to help the little guy, it's the little guy that gets shafted.

 So we have to take the wealthy down a notch or two.